 On the other hand, the parasympathetic nervous system keeps the body and mind in the state of harmony and balance.
-It maintains body functioning in a state of calm, slowing heart rate, reducing stimulation, slowing the firing of neuropeptides, and generally keeping us in a state of well being.
-The parasympathetic system produces oxytocin (hormone of love), which helps the muscles of the uterus work in labour and endorphins (feel good hormone) that allow the muscles of the uterus to relax and open.
+It maintains body functioning in a state of calm, slowing heart rate, reducing stimulation, slowing the firing of neuropeptides, and generally keeping us in a state of well-being.
+The parasympathetic system produces oxytocin (hormone of love), which helps the muscles of the uterus work in labour and endorphins (the feel-good hormone) that allow the muscles of the uterus to relax and open.

-Dr Grantly Dick-Read (Obstretrician in the 1950’s was the first person to advocate Natural birthing) suggested that by denying mothers of natural birthing, the miracle of childbirth is hampered by the anguish and agony of the clinical aspects of childbirth rather than the joy it should bring.
+Dr Grantly Dick-Read (Obstetrician in the 1950s was the first person to advocate Natural birthing) suggested that by denying mothers of natural birthing, the miracle of childbirth is hampered by the anguish and agony of the clinical aspects of childbirth rather than the joy it should bring.